welaika/wordless_gem/README.md

 `wordless wp mysite` creates a `mysite` directory and installs the latest stable release of WordPress.
 `wordless wp --locale=fr_FR --bare` installs the French version of WordPress, and removes default plugins and themes.
 `wordless install` installs the Wordless plugin in the current WordPress installation as a git submodule.

+## Caveats

+- If you attempt to download a WordPress localization that's outdated, the latest English version will be downloaded instead.
+- Currently, the Wordless plugin is installed as a git submodule, so your WordPress directory must be a git repo.
+- The Cucumber features run very slowly because they actually download WordPress and the Wordless plugin.
+I haven’t figured out how to properly stub the downloads.

 ## Contributing